Could you live your entire life out of just one bag?

 But Ev takes this one-bag approach to a whole new level.
 It’s not just one bag for a trip, but one-bag-for-life.
-His philosophy and practice is simple.
+His philosophy and practice are simple.
 Look at all the stuff you own and decide what you would need to take with you if you really had to go NOW…place it all in a sturdy bag and then get rid of everything else.

 This minimalist, ascetic-like approach to life has always resonated with me.
-Even before I knew what minimalism was, I was already in; I was always looking for way to declutter and organize (these are not not minimalism), yet I still had way too much stuff.
+Even before I knew what minimalism was, I was already in; I was always looking for a way to declutter and organize (these are not minimalism), yet I still had way too much stuff.

 It was about ten years ago when I decided to move in with a woman and move to Santa Cruz that I realized how heavy stuff really weighs on my mind.
 In moving her stuff, I found myself moving boxes of college notes and folders that she clearly hadn’t looked at in 15 years.
 Why are you keeping this stuff?, I asked.
 She said she might look at it…someday.